axlothecook/Archery-club-backend/README.md

 <br />

 ## Auth
 Admins log in with a password and get a session cookie: `__Host-session`: HttpOnly, Secure, SameSite=Lax.
 Sessions live server-side in the database, with an 8 hour absolute limit (logged out after 8 hours no matter what) and a 30 minute idle limit (logged out after 30 minutes of inactivity; activity extends it).
 New admins are invited by email with a 72 hour link, and forgotten passwords get a 30 minute reset link.
 There are two roles, admin and developer.
-Any admin can invite new admins or developers and creating or deleting any admin or developer are planned features.
+Any admin can invite new admins or developers.
+Editing and deleting existing accounts are planned features.
 <br />
 <br />